griffda/PROCESS-/documentation/proc-pages/eng-models/tf-coil.md

 </figure>

 <p style='text-align: justify;'>
-  These ripple calculations are out of the ST design range, having generally much less coils (between 10 and 14) and much radially thick winding packs.
+  These ripple calculations are out of the spherical tokamak design range, having generally fewer coils (between 10 and 14) and more radially thick winding packs.
-  It is also worth mentionning that the the ripple must be evaluated layer by layer for graded coil designs to get the genuine B field of each layer used to quatify the SC cross-section area per layer.
-Finally, resistive coil does not suffers from on coils ripple as no radial case is present.
+  It is also worth mentionning that the the ripple must be evaluated layer-by-layer for graded coil designs, to get the genuine B field of each layer used to quatify the SC cross-section area per layer.
+Finally, resistive coils do not suffer from on-coil ripple as there is no radial case is present.
 </p>

 ## TF coil stored energy